 Where Kedar lives: Kedar was the second son of Ishmael, he settled near the eastern borders of Israel, and among other things supplied sheep and goats for the temple services.
 Isaiah 60:7 All the flocks of Kedar shall be gathered to you; the rams of Nebaioth shall minister to you; they shall come up with acceptance on my altar, and I will beautify my beautiful house.

-Islamic tradition place Kedar near Mecca, but that does not square with the biblical account, therefore the “New song” does not mean the doctrine of Islam.
+Islamic tradition place Kedar near Mecca, but that does not square with the biblical account, since the sons of Kedar provided sheep for the daily sacrifice in the Temple; therefore the “New song” does not mean the doctrine of Islam.

 Elam is another word for ancient Persia, the fall of Babylon is described in https://lenbilen.com/2017/09/24/daniel-5-the-handwriting-on-the-wall/

 Tema: The name of a son of Ishmael (Gen 25:15; 1 Ch 1:30) , also an oasis half-way between Edom and Medina in what is now the Levant part of Saudi Arabia.

 Kedar, meaning dark-skinned was the second son of Ishmael (Genesis 25:13) .
 It was also the name for the nomadic tribes of Arabs, the Bedouins generally (Isa.
 21:16; 42:11; 60:7; Jer.
 2:10; Ezek.
 27:21), who dwelt in the northwest of Arabia.
 They lived in black hair-tents (Song of Songs 1:5).
 To “dwell in the tents of Kedar” was to be cut off from the worship of the true God (Psalms 120:5).
 The Kedarites suffered at the hands of Nebuchadnezzar (Jer.
 49:28-29).